fairlearn/fairlearn/docs/user_guide/assessment.rst

 Intersecting Groups
 -------------------

-The :class:`MetricFrame` class supports intersectional fairness in two ways: multiple sensitive features, and control features.
+The :class:`MetricFrame` class supports fairness assessment of intersecting groups in two ways: multiple sensitive features, and control features.
 Both of these can be used simultaneously.
 One important point to bear in mind when performing an intersectional analysis